Federal Loans for Undergraduate Students

 - For information on Federal Perkins Loan repayment, contact our Goucher Billing Office.

-- For information on your Federal Perkins loan amount(s) as well as servicer information, log in to your account at studentaid.gov using the same FSA ID and password as for your FAFSA.
+- For information on your past Federal Perkins loan amount(s) as well as servicer information, log in to your account at studentaid.gov using the same FSA ID and password as for your FAFSA.

 Goucher College Code of Conduct for Student Loans